RorYin/RorYin-s-Whatsapp-Bday-Bot/README.md

 # Tips

-+ Deploy on pythonanywhere and set the task for Task.py to whatever time u want the bot to check and send update, currently it is set to 12AM for my deployed bot.
++ Deploy on pythonanywhere and set the task for Task.py to whatever time u want the bot to check and send update.
 + Use paid version of pythonanywhere, since there is a limitation in free version.
++ To run the bot for free, deploy the bot on render, create a new TG group and add the TG bot, and give that group id as DevTGId in setup.py and later using telegram app schedule messages, just schedule "/start@yourbot" to your desiered time.
++ This is all becuase pythonanywhere doesn't allow requests for other public apis other than few that is specified on thier site for the free dev plan.
++ If you are using paid version of pythonanywhere, you need not worry about anything, just set the "Tasks" tab to run "Task.py" on desired time.

 <br>

+Any queries regarding deployment, contact @roryin on TG

 <br><br>
 _Star the repo incase if you liked it...! 😊_